 Skip to content

-NOTE: Both arrays are treated as Sets which means
+• Both arrays are treated as sets:

 • Duplicates are removed from both arrays

-• null is treated as an empty set.
+• null is treated as an empty set

 Syntax